ranjithrajv/overpasss-ai/docs/tutorial-web.md

 ### Step 13: Download Query

 1. Click **"📋 Copy Query"** to copy the Overpass QL query to your clipboard

+> **💡 Helper:** The query is automatically copied.
+Look for the confirmation message "Query copied to clipboard!"
+Your browser might request clipboard permissions the first time.

 2. Paste it into the [Overpass Turbo](https://overpass-turbo.eu/) web interface or your own application

+> **💡 Helper:** Overpass Turbo is a web-based tool where you can run queries and visualize results on a map.
+Perfect for testing and refinement!

 ### Step 14: Download JSON Response